Animal migration tracking: Satellite tracking

 Receivers can be placed in Earth-orbiting satellites such as ARGOS.
 Networks, or groups, of satellites are used to track animals.
 Each satellite in a network picks up electronic signals from a transmitter on an animal.
 Together, the signals from all satellites determine the precise location of the animal.
 The satellites also track the animal's path as it moves.
-Satellite-received transmitters fitted to animals can also provide information about the animals' physiological characteristics (e.g. temperature and habitat use.)
 Satellite tracking is especially useful because the scientists do not have to follow after the animal nor do they have to recover the tag to get the data on where the animal is going or has gone.
 Satellite networks have tracked the migration and territorial movements of caribou, sea turtles, whales, great white sharks, seals, elephants, bald eagles, ospreys and vultures.
 Additionally Pop-up satellite archival tags are used on marine mammals and various species of fish.
 There are two main systems, the above-mentioned Argos and the GPS.

 Thanks to these systems, conservationists can find the key sites for migratory species.
 Another form of satellite tracking would be the use of acoustic telemetry.
 This involves the use of electronic tags that emit sound in order for the researchers to track and monitor an animal within three dimensions, which is helpful in instances when large quantities of a species are being tracked at a time.